Fire Safety Tips for Older People

 What To Do If You Are Trapped.
 Close all the doors between you and the fire.
 Fill cracks in doors and cover all vents with a damp cloth to keep smoke out.
 If possible, call the fire department and tell them where you are located.
 Signal rescuers from a window with a light-colored cloth.

 Stop, Drop, and Roll.
 If any part of you catches fire, do not run and do not try to extinguish the flames with your hands.
 Cover your face with your hands.
 Drop to the ground, rolling over and over.
 If you have a disability that prevents your taking these actions, try to keep a flame-resistant blanket or rug nearby to smother any flames.

 Cooking.
 Never leave the stove unattended while cooking.
-If you need to step away from the stove, turn it off.
-Wear tight-fitting clothing when cooking over an open flame, and keep towels and potholders away from the flame.
+If you need to leave the kitchen, turn off the stove.
+Wear tight-fitting clothing when cooking over an open flame and keep towels and potholders away from the flame.
 If food or grease catches fire, smother the flames by sliding a lid over the pan and turning off the heat.
 Do not try to use water to extinguish a grease fire.
 When deep-frying, never fill the pan more than one-third full of oil or fat.
 Never put foil or other metals in the microwave.
 Make sure the stove is kept clean and free of grease buildup.
 Turn pot handles away from the front of the stove so they cannot be knocked off or pulled down.